-- Evaluate the surface meaning, what you suspect is the intended meaning and the potential cultural meaning of these images.
+- Evaluate the surface meaning, what you suspect is the intended meaning and the possible cultural meaning of these images.

-- Reflect on your personal interpretation of the image.
+- Reflect on your interpretation of the image.

 I submitted the following image to the debate:

-Feedback on this image was very interesting, with one peer commenting:
+Feedback on this image was fascinating, with one peer commenting: